 To match this up with what size your chosen slide finger is, grab a small rule, or verniers if you have them (you'll get a more accurate measurement with them but the ruler will still get you the measurement you need) and again, simply measure your desired finger at the widest point.
 I usually go for the first finger knuckle as 99% of the time that's the widest point.
 I use my third finger for slide, so here as an example for you.
 Same rule applies for your pinky, though!

 Or with the veneers:

 So once you have grabbed that measurement, you pretty much know what sized slide you need to be looking for & ordering.
-If we don't have one listed that is suitable, we can organise one for you no problem at all.
-I regularly personally select my stock from Diamond Bottlenecks workshop, so I can measure some there and find one that would suit, or get the glass blowers to make you one!
+I regularly personally select my stock from Diamond Bottlenecks workshop, so if there isn't currently one in stock that suits your measurements, keep checking back for updated listings.

 Length of Slide